ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   Let's consider the first lines of the example shown earlier:

-    ```text
+    ```python
     # Declare a variable named "clock"
     float clock(150)
     ```

--   The result of the lexical analysis of the lines above is the production of the following token list (from which whitespace and comments have already been removed):
+-   The result of the lexical analysis of the lines above is the production of the following token list (whitespace/comments have already been removed):

     ```python
     [